 Getting into the routine is not easy so you will find some resistance in the beginning.
 But this can be easily dealt with.

 First, think about the best time to exercise, something that works for you well.
 Is it in the morning, before going to work?
 Or lunchtime?
 Or after work?
 Whatever it is, pick the best timing for you and then schedule it into your daily plan.
 Write it down and set a reminder.
-In this way you have a clear intention, you know when you are doing it and you will less likely to be tempted to avoid it.
+In this way you have a clear intention, you know when you are doing it and you will be less tempted to avoid it.

 Have a designated exercise area